Skip to content

 NOBULL makes a wide range of shoes and the NOBULL Lifter is their signature weightlifting shoe that has remained relatively unchanged since its arrival into the strength sports world.

-As an athlete and coach on the never-ending quest of finding the best weightlifting shoes, I finally decided to bite the bullet and buy a pair of the NOBULL Lifters.
-I was curious how they compare to other shoes for their high price point.
+As an athlete and coach on the never-ending quest of finding weightlifting shoes, I finally decided to bite the bullet and buy a pair of the NOBULL Lifters.
+I was curious about how they compare to other shoes because of their high price point.

 In my NOBULL Lifter review, I’ll cover who should and shouldn’t buy the NOBULL Lifter, their pros/cons, how to size them, and how they perform in the gym.